phoenyx08/yvo-bot-backend/README.md

-# YVO Bot Backend
+# Your Very Own Chatbot (Backend)

-Your Very Own Chatbot Backend - A secure FastAPI-based REST API that provides authentication and proxies chat requests to a local Ollama instance.
+A secure FastAPI-based REST API that provides authentication and proxies chat requests to a local Ollama instance.

 ## Overview